Skip to content

 return security_config

-The authenticate_request method implements zero-trust authentication where every request must be verified regardless of source:
+The authenticate_request method implements zero-trust authentication - every request must be verified regardless of source:

 async def authenticate_request(self, request_data: Dict[str, Any]) -> SecurityContext: